Jack Yellen: Awards and legacy

 Yellen was one of the earliest members of the American Society of Composers, Authors and Publishers (ASCAP) and served on its board of directors from 1951 to 1969.
 In 1972 he was inducted into the Songwriters Hall of Fame, and the Buffalo Music Hall of Fame in 1996.

 The foundation created by Yellen and his second wife, The Lucille and Jack Yellen Foundation, established the ASCAP Foundation Lucille and Jack Yellen Award, an annual award for "aspiring musical theater lyricist or film scorer who exemplifies talent and career potential".

 Personal life

-In August 1922, Yellen married 21 year old Sylvia Stiller of Buffalo.
+In August 1922, Yellen married 21-year-old Sylvia Stiller of Buffalo.
 They had two children, David and Beth.

-In 1944 he married his second wife, Lucille Hodgeman.
-Lucille was born in Minnesota in 1915 and raised in Los Angeles.
+In 1944 he married his second wife, Lucille Hodgeman, who was born in Minnesota in 1915 and raised in Los Angeles.
 As a dancer and choreographer, she worked with Metro-Goldwyn-Mayer and 20th Century Fox under the stage name Lucille Day on over 20 films, including The Wizard of Oz.
-The Yellens lived for many years on a farm on Mortons Corners Road in the town of Concord, New York.
+They lived for many years on a farm on Mortons Corners Road in Concord, New York.
 Jack Yellen died April 17, 1991, in Concord at the age of 98.
 Lucille Yellen died on August 15, 2010, at age 95.